neondatabase/website/content/docs/import/migrate-from-postgres.md

 updatedOn: '2024-08-07T21:36:52.669Z'
 ---

-This topic describes migrating data from another Postgres database to Neon using the `pg_dump` and `pg_restore`.
+This topic describes migrating data from one Postgres database to another using the `pg_dump` and `pg_restore`.

 <Admonition type="important">
 Avoid using `pg_dump` over a [pooled connection string](/docs/reference/glossary#pooled-connection-string) (see PgBouncer issues [452](https://github.com/pgbouncer/pgbouncer/issues/452) & [976](https://github.com/pgbouncer/pgbouncer/issues/976) for details).
 Use an [unpooled connection string](/docs/reference/glossary#unpooled-connection-string) instead.